18Ishika/Quiz-Generator/README.md

 # Quiz-Generator
-Personalized quiz generator using Langchain and Flask
+Personalized quiz generator using Langchain and streamlit